jsalli/vscode-extension-debugging-with-child-process-breakpoints/README.md

 - In the opened VSCode window press `CTRL + SHIFT + p` to open the command window.
 - Type `Hello world` and press `Enter` to launch the child process

-- If you use the variable `argsForAttachToNodeChildDebugger` instead of the `normalArgs` you can debug the child process by starting the `Attach to Node Child` debugger before the child process is spawned.
+- If you use the variable `argsForAttachToNodeChildDebugger` instead of the `normalArgs` in the `extension.ts` file, you can debug the child process by starting the `Attach to Node Child` debugger before the child process is spawned.
 The child process will stop to the first line of code and wait for the debugger to connect.

 ## Demo